Sam Zoldak: Early life and career

-Zoldak was born on December 8, 1918 in Brooklyn, New York.
+Zoldak, of Polish descent, was born on December 8, 1918, in Brooklyn, New York.
 He was raised by his mother, and worked at her confectionery shop, both while he was growing up and during the baseball offseason.
-He attended Eastern District High School, and took up the game of baseball at McCarren Park, as his high school did not have a baseball team.
+He attended Eastern District High School and took up the game of baseball at McCarren Park, as his high school did not have a baseball team.
+He transferred from Eastern District to Textile High School where he swam competitively.

 He began his professional career with the Palatka Azaleas in 1938, and threw 13 innings in two games.
 He was released afterwards, and played college baseball for the Fordham Rams baseball team while also playing some semi-professional baseball for a team in Cedarhurst, New York.
 Zoldak was signed by Philadelphia Athletics owner Connie Mack before the 1941 season, ending his college baseball career and restarting his professional one.

 In 1941, Zoldak played for the Selma Cloverleafs and Williamsport Grays, pitching in 12 combined games.
 The following season, he spent the full year with Williamsport.
 In 32 games, he won and lost 11 each, and finished the year with an ERA of 2.54 in 177 innings pitched.
 The following year, he remained in the Eastern League with the Elmira Pioneers due to the Williamsport team choosing not to field a team until the conclusion of World War II.
 In 36 games for Elmira, Zoldak won 20 games, lost 11, and had a 2.73 ERA in 244 innings pitched.